The Oldest Chinatown in North America

 For those who want to learn more about a famous cable car, I recommend visiting the Cable Car Museum (free admission).
 Unfortunately, the museum closes at 6 pm, so I didn't have a chance to get inside.
 However, I was able to take some pictures from the open window.

 The way a cable car works is very simple.
 The idea was actually borrowed from coal mines in mid 1800s.
 The museum is also a powerhouse - a real cable car's 'back office'.
-It has a few reels that rotate the cable (used to be called a 'wire rope') which moves below tracks with a constant speed 9 miles per hour (15 km/h) on all three cable car's routes.
+It has a few reels that rotate the cable (used to be called a 'wire rope') which moves below tracks with a constant speed of 9 miles per hour (15 km/h) on all three cable car routes.

 The first Chinese immigrants came to San Francisco in 1848, a few years after California became a part of the United States.
 They wanted to try their luck in the gold mines.
 The next big wave of Chinese immigrants was when the Central Pacific Railroad was being built.
-I think it's fair to say that it was finished mainly because of enormous effort put by Chinese workers.
+I think it's fair to say that it was finished mainly because of the enormous effort put in by Chinese workers.
 The section over the Sierra Nevada mountains was one of the most difficult sections of the Transcontinental Railroad which stretches from the Pacific Ocean to the Atlantic Ocean.

 The earthquake of 1906 completely destroyed Chinatown.
 City officials even tried to move Chinese from Chinatown (which apparently had become a valuable piece of land due to its proximity to downtown), but they could not do that, because legally Chinese people were not allowed to live anywhere but in Chinatown.